-Before setting up your PANDA server, you will need to configure your security group so that web requests will be able to reach it.
+Before setting up your PANDA server, you will need to create a security group so that web requests will be able to reach it.

 To do this, visit the Security Groups section of the EC2 Management Console.
+Click "Create Security Group", give it a name such as "PANDA Security Group" and a description (anything you want), then click "Yes, Create".

-Select the "default" security group from the list, and then click the "Inbound" tab in the bottom pane of the window.
+With your new security group selected click the "Inbound" tab in the bottom pane of the window.
 Add rules for HTTP, HTTPS and SSH.

-If you don't mind your PANDA being accessible to anyone on the internet, you can enter 0.0.0.00 in the Source field for each.
+If you don't mind your PANDA being accessible to anyone on the internet, you can enter 0.0.0.0/0 in the Source field for each.
 This will make your PANDA visible to the public.
 (Although it's highly unlikely anyone would find it unless you gave them the link.)
 More discerning users will want to enter a private IP or subnet assigned to their organization.